Alamance County Public Libraries is proud to offer a wide variety of programming for all ages.

 Code.org – computer science and coding fundamentals course and videos geared towards grades K-5.

-Fact Monster – find articles are people, the world, sports, science, the U.S., fun facts and more!
+Fact Monster – find articles about people, the world, sports, science, the U.S., fun facts and more!

 NC Wise Owl – Elementary school resource available through your school.
 Please check with your teacher or school for access information.